 Drive: The roads in Borneo are generally quite good, so it’s also possible to get a hire car or a motorbike and travel around yourself.
 Do note that the distances are quite long and there will be large areas with poor phone signal, so I’d recommend not doing this completely alone unless you’re quite confident and prepared.
 Also – when it rains, it rains heavily.
 So check the weather!

 Grab: Grab is a Singaporean rideshare app (like Uber) that is used all over South East Asia.
 Prices in Borneo are pretty cheap and Grab works in most urban areas.
 I recommend downloading the app before you go so that you can set it up and make sure that your payment method is working.
+(Use a WISE card so that you can be charged in the local currency without fees).

 Boat: You’ll need to travel by boat from Semporna if you’re visiting the diving islands in the south such as Mabul.